Reviews You Can Rely On

 Warmth

 In addition to an artificial heat source, these gloves are packed with tons of synthetic insulation, and both sides of the hand enjoy a thin, cozy fleece lining.
-These gloves kept us warm on the coldest ski days, and are also a good choice for snowmobilers, ice fishers, and outdoor workers.
+These gloves kept us warm on our coldest ski days, and we think they would also be a good choice for snowmobilers, ice fishers, and outdoor workers.
 The gloves take a few minutes to heat up, so we got used to starting the heaters about 10 minutes prior to use.
-The batteries last about 6 hours on the medium setting, and 2-3 hours on the highest setting, so you might have to ration your energy, but you won't have to think about it too much.
+The batteries last about 6 hours on the medium setting and 2-3 hours on the highest setting, so if you have a full day planned in frigid temps, you might have to ration your energy.
+However, the battery life is much better than other heated options, and in most cases, you won't have to think about it too much.

 outdoor research prevail heated gore-tex gloves - electric warmth is preserved by a fleece lining and plenty of...